Elisabeth-94/advent-of-code-in-scala/README.md

 Scala is a pure object-oriented language in the sense that everything is an object, including numbers or functions.
 It differs from Java in that respect, since Java distinguishes primitive types (such as boolean and int) from reference types.
 You can pass methods as arguments, store them in variables, and return them from other functions, all without special syntax (specific Scala FP functionality).
-Even though return types can be inferred in Scala, it is best practise to put explicit result types for public members of classes.
+Even though return types can be inferred in Scala, it is best practise to put explicit result types for public members of classes (for the users).
 For local values in methods, it is encouraged to infer result types.

 Scala has classes and these classes can take parameters (as opposed to java classes, where you need a constructor).
 An instance (object) of a Scala class in created with the keyword "new".
 All classes in Scala inherit from a super-class.
 When no super-class is specified, scala.AnyRef is implicitly used.
+Scala has quite a big variety of types of classes.
+It's easy to be overwhelmed, but try to start with the generic class, the object class (can only have a single instance), the trait (similar to interfaces in other languages), and the case class (pure data class).

 ### Setting up a basic project (application)
 In Scala, when you are using sbt (Simple Build Tool) to build an application, you typically set up your project with a main entry point.
-1. Define the main entry point: the conventional way to specify the entry point for your application is to define an object with a main method.
+1. Define the main entry point: the conventional way to specify the entry point for your application in Scala is to define an object with a main method.
 This object serves as the main class of your application.
+   (such an Object class is a specific Scala class of which only one instance can exist).
+The main method here has to follow a particular convention (inherited from Java): they have to take a single argument of type ‘Array[String]’, and return a Unit.
    ```
    object MyApp {
       def main(args: Array[String]): Unit = {